paswan1995/Terraform2024/1day.md

 * This is Infra as a code tool for declaratively creating infrastructure in almost all virtual platforms (vmware, kvm) and cloud providers (AWS, Azure, GCP,....)

+* Alternatives to Terraform

+  * ARM Templates, Azure Bicep
+       * Can be used in Azure Only

+  * AWS Cloud formation:
+       * Can be used with AWS Only

+  * Pulumi: As of now terraform is much popular than this.

 * Core components of Terraform

    * Arguments: Inputs
    * Attributes: Outputs
    * Providers: Where to create infrastructure
    * Resource: What infra needs to be create

+   * Resource: This is the infrastructure which you want to create
+   * Provider: This refers to where you want to create infrastructure
+   * The inputs which we express in terraform are called as arguments
+   * The output given by terraform is referred as attribute

+* Steps to Learn Terraform

+   * The template in terraform is expressed in Hashicorp Configuration Lanaguage (HCL).
+   *  Terms:
+      * Provider: Where we want to create resources.
+      * resource: The individual infra element to be created
+      * module: reusable template.

+* WOW (Ways of Working)
+   * Figure out manual steps
+   * identify what can change and parametrize
+   * Now each step try to use HCL